-I will assign additional problems and questions that will not be counted for your grade, but I strongly strongly recommend that you spend the time to work through them each week, either by yourself or in study groups.
-Everything in this course builds on previous material, and you will learn more, enjoy the course more, and perform better on the exams if you keep up each week by reading the text and solving the problems.
+I will assign additional "suggested problems" that will not be counted for your grade, but I strongly strongly recommend that you spend the time to work through them each week, either by yourself or in study groups.
+Everything in this course builds on previous material, and you will learn more, enjoy the course more, and perform better on the tests if you keep up each week by reading the text and solving the problems.